GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 from a relationship of dependence to a relationship of independence, and finally to a relationship of people depending on me.

-I am 23, I have spent my last 23 years in education system, with only a brief foray into working as a coop student (6 months) and interning (2 months).
+I am 23, having spent my last 23 years in the education system, with only a brief foray into working as a coop employee (6 months) and interning (2 months).
 I have 8 months of reasonable adult experience.
 I sit at the precipice of a sea change, a complete shift to self reliance where I no longer depend on my parents income nor the communities built up by my schools and childhood interests.
 This is a defining decade for the man I want to become.

 Yet I can't help but remember Robert Frost's poem, "The Road Not Taken".
 The poems protagonist comes to a fork in the road, and chooses a path.
 In what is